 - Proven ability to review and refine internal processes and documentation systems, resulting in reduction of manpower costs by 28%.

-- Manage full spectrum of administrative duties for offices in Hong Kong and Malaysia, including office maintenance, procurement and purchasing of supplies, contract negotiation, and office set up; work with team of 7 administrative officers to support total employee base of 230 [The opening line captures all the reader needs to know about this role as it clearly states the focus of the responsibility and the size of the team.]
+- Manage full spectrum of administrative duties for offices in Hong Kong and Singapore, including office maintenance, procurement and purchasing of supplies, contract negotiation, and office set up; work with team of 7 administrative officers to support total employee base of 230 [The opening line captures all the reader needs to know about this role as it clearly states the focus of the responsibility and the size of the team.]

 - Perform secretarial duties for HR and Admin Director, including setting up appointments, recording minutes of meetings, and organising travel arrangements [These are the usual phrases used in administrative resumes.
 Toss in some jargons here and there.]